healthyregions/oeps/metadata/Access_MOUDs.md

 ##### Travel Time and Count Within Threshold

 We calculated travel-network access metrics for every census tract centroid to the census tract centroid of nearest provider type, up to 90 minutes away.
-For zip code tabulation areas, overlapping tract-level measures were averaged, weighted by proportion of the overlapping tract, using the corresponding HUD tract-to-zip code crosswalks.
+For *zip code tabulation areas*, overlapping tract-level measures were averaged, weighted by proportion of the overlapping tract, using the corresponding HUD tract-to-zip code crosswalks.

-Count of providers within a travel threshold (30 minutes and/or 60 minutes) were also calculated for three modes of transit: driving, walking, and biking at the tract level, with corresponding average of overlapping tracts at the ZCTA scale..
+Count of providers within a travel threshold (30 minutes and/or 60 minutes) were also calculated for three modes of transit: driving, walking, and biking at the tract level, with corresponding average of overlapping tracts at the ZCTA scale.

 This analysis was conducted in Python.
 The scripts are available in code/AccessMetrics - MOUDs.
 Some of the scripts are available in [code/AccessMetrics - MOUDs.](https://github.com/GeoDaCenter/opioid-policy-scan/tree/fc3d94053dd1941a96a5945d73cc6f4845453484/code/Access%20Metrics%20-%20MOUD), with complete computational notebooks forthcoming in 2026.

 #### County and State
 County and state-level variables include the **count** of Census tracts and the **percent** of Census tracts located within a 30 minute driving threshold of an MOUD type, as well as the mean (average) driving time in minutes from Census tracts within the county or state.